 (2.)
-Second, Jesus did not have to be God to have a throne given him from God.
+Second, Jesus did not have to be God to have a throne given to him by God.
 Nothing precluded God from having a throne for his Son Jesus, who is King of Kings and Lord of Lords and it was God who gave Jesus the throne of his father (or ancestor) David (Luke 1:32).
 The only criteria was for Jesus to overcome.
 Jesus said for those who overcome (as he did) they will be allowed to sit with Jesus on his throne (Revelation 3:21).
 Whether the thrones are literal or figurative is irrelevant, for a distinction is made clear nonetheless, God has a throne and Jesus has a throne given him from GOD.
 We can only speculate if the throne Jesus refers to as “my throne” is actually that which King David physically ruled from, or is it a metaphor or a different type of throne.

 (Revelation 3:21) “To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.”

 (Luke 1:32) “He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David”